JvanKatwijk/drm-receiver/README.md

 	recall that h_td is the chaannel in the time domain, so h_fd = F_p * h_td is the solution

-Estimator_1 is the simplest one, it works though.
-Estimator_3 uses the "eigen" template library  for the matric operations.
+The estimaator uses the eigen library (all rights reserver) to estimate the channel.

 The equalizer itself is indirectly derived from the one in diorama, which was aMatlab implementation, and was translated (transltterated) by M. Bos